Academic Promotions Policy

 • Chair: Appointed by the President (ex officio);

-• Vice President Academic or appointed delegate (ex officio);
+• Vice President & Provost or appointed delegate (ex officio);

 • Three external members appointed by the Chair.